 Strokes and aneurysms attack the human brain, the center of the body, the seat of the mind.
 In order to combat the onslaught of these abnormalities, St. Joseph’s Hospital developed its own Neuroscience Program in 2000, which now houses one of the nation’s most comprehensive stroke and aneurysm programs.
-St. Joseph’s Hospital has been named a comprehensive stroke center by the Florida Agency for Health Care Administration which certifies that St. Joseph’s Hospital is recognized for its delivery of the highest quality care to stroke patients.
+St. Joseph’s Hospital received certification as a Comprehensive Stroke Center from DNV GL Healthcare, reflecting the highest level of competence for treatment of serious stroke events.

 Whether it’s a cutting-edge procedure called coiling, used to stop the bleeding caused by ruptured aneurysms or revolutionary drug-delivery systems to more quickly dissolve the blood clots that cause strokes, we are equipped, skilled and prepared to treat you immediately.
 We also offer intracranial angioplasty, a procedure that loosens the plaque clogging arteries leading to the brain, and the new NOVA technology which allows fast, accurate and noninvasive determination of actual blood flow to the brain.
 The medical professionals at the Stroke & Neuroscience Program use their expertise to embrace the ever-evolving technologies that brighten the long-term prognosis of stroke and aneurysm victims.